-- (ii) For a period of not more than 2 years from the date of this modified consent, the hours of operation of the restaurant, being restricted to between the hours of 6:00am to 12:00 midnight Mondays to Saturdays and 6:00am to 10:00pm on Sundays and Public Holidays and the hours of operation for the caravan café being restricted to between the hours of 6:00am to 10:00pm daily including Public Holidays.
-During this 2 year trial period, no outdoor dining is permitted prior to 7:00am or beyond 10:00pm, in accordance with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 regarding the closure of windows/doors to the restaurant and use of the lawn area, outdoor pergola areas and covered deck. - (iii) A continuation of the extended hours granted under part (ii) of this condition will require Council's approval under the Environmental Planning and Assessment Act by way of a fresh application.

-Reason: To ensure that the extended hours of operation are reviewed and assessed in light of their performance and to ensure that the use does not interfere with the amenity of the locality.
+- (ii) For a period of not more than 2 years from the date of this modified consent (MOD/2021/0404), the opening hours of the restaurant are restricted to between the hours of 6:00am to 11:00pm Monday to Thursday, 6:00am to 12:00 midnight Friday and Saturdays, and 6:00am to 10:00pm Sundays and Public Holidays.
+The opening hours of the caravan café are restricted to between the hours of 6:00am to 10:00pm daily including Public Holidays.
+During this 2 year trial period, no outdoor activities of the restaurant are permitted prior to 7:00am or beyond 10:00pm.
+In accordance with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 regarding the closure of windows/doors to the restaurant and use of the lawn area, outdoor pergola areas and covered deck. - (iii) A continuation of the extended hours granted under part (ii) of this condition will require Council's approval under the Environmental Planning and Assessment Act by way of a fresh application. - Reason: To ensure that the extended hours of operation are reviewed and assessed in light of their performance and to ensure that the use does not interfere with the amenity of the locality.